 Trying to come up with new recipes to make (no matter what kind of cook you are) can be a challenge.
 Meal prepping and meal planning take time and energy, and sometimes it’s not worth it or doesn’t work that week.

-These ten easy Weight Watchers Freestyle recipes below have all been updated to include the new Freestyle points, and are all easy to make.
+These ten easy Weight Watchers Freestyle recipes below have all been updated to include the new Freestyle points (Blue plan), and are all easy to make.

 Ten Easy Weight Watchers Freestyle Recipes:

 This recipe is one of the most popular recipes on Dash of Herbs and it’s only 3 Freestyle points per serving (it used to be 8 Freestyle points per serving).
 It’s one of the easiest recipes you will ever make for yourself and your family.
 Even the kids will love it.